KrishP08/Controller/README.md

 ![Case Back](Images/cad2.png)
 ![Case with pcb](Images/cad3.png)

+# Firmware
+In this we use gp2040-ce Firmware so for latest version go to https://gp2040-ce.info/ and select Pico w board firmware and download it
+# How to use
+First place and solder all the part flast the firmware to pico then add pico to pcb
+Play

+# why I made the project
+I want to try make i my own controller that i can play on any consol without lossing any consols features

 # BOM

 | No | Product Name                             | Qty | Price / Piece (₹) |     Total (₹) | Total (USD) | Notes                 | Link                                                                                          |